JasonCaldwellMBA/Grocery_Recommender/README.md

 In all cases, the estimates on the training data were significantly better than all previous notebook versions.
 The best performing was euclidean with a RMSE of 0.2027.
 However, the estimates on the testing data were not as good at 1.1413.
+Results show there was an issue with overfitting.
 Despite this, these predictions were still better than all previous versions; including the baseline.

 #### Version 3.1
 Most recommendation systems return only a subset of the results.
 Therefore, creating a function to return just the top 10 recommendations worked even better.
+During analysis and testing these predictions were 60 to 90% accurate.
 Also, added other performance metrics to evaluate the results.
 These included: precision, recall, f1-score, and a precision-recall curve.

 ![Precision-Recall Curve](./images/Precision-Recall_curve.png)

 The results worked well when choosing a random sample of 10 recommendations that were predicted to be 5-stars.
-During analysis and testing these predictions were 60 to 90% accurate.
+However, the results were not very good for the other ratings.
+A lesson learned here is that earlier the dataset should have had the 5-star ratings downsampled or the other ratings upsampled to better account for the uneven class distribution.

 ### Additions to Project
 - Created unit and integration tests.